bcylin/QuickTableViewController/README.md

 ### Overwrite Default Configuration

+You can use `register(_:forCellReuseIdentifier:)` to specify custom cell types for the [table view]((https://github.com/bcylin/QuickTableViewController/blob/develop/Source/QuickTableViewController.swift#L104)) to use.
+See [CustomizationViewController](https://github.com/bcylin/QuickTableViewController/blob/develop/Example/ViewControllers/CustomizationViewController.swift) for the cell reuse identifiers of different rows.

-Table view cell classes that conform to `Configurable` can implement additional configuration to set up the cell during `tableView(_:cellForRowAt:)`:
+Table view cell classes that conform to `Configurable` can take the customization during `tableView(_:cellForRowAt:)`:

 ```swift
 protocol Configurable {